OrenBochman/webcomponents-update-reminder/README.md

 ## Contributing

-Webcomponents-update-reminder is a new project .
+Webcomponents-update-reminder is a new project.
 Your bug reports, PRs for improvements, docs and anything you think would improve this element are welcomed.